Terrain#

 Two generation modes control how terrain types are distributed across the grid:

 Curriculum mode (curriculum=True).
-Columns are deterministically assigned to terrain types based on their proportion weights.
-A type with proportion 0.4 in a 20-column grid gets 8 columns.
+Each terrain type gets exactly one column; the generator uses len(sub_terrains) columns regardless of num_cols.
 All patches in a column share the same terrain type, and difficulty increases from row 0 (easiest) to row num_rows - 1 (hardest).
+The proportion field controls how robots are distributed across columns at spawn time, not column count.
 This structured layout is what enables the curriculum system to advance environments to harder rows as performance improves.

 Random mode (curriculum=False).
-Every patch independently samples a terrain type weighted by proportion and a difficulty from difficulty_range.
+Every patch independently samples a terrain type weighted by proportion and a difficulty from difficulty_range. num_cols is honored.
 This provides maximum variety but no structured difficulty progression.

 The difficulty parameter#